Moddable-OpenSource/moddable/contributed/cli/README.md

 Full support for the debugger and instrumentation is included, and it should behave the same as using other platform types.
 Instrumentation is updated once per second.

+## Linux requires X Windows System

+The Moddable implementation for Linux depends on the GTK3+ libraries, and as such even though a console application is built using `cli`, it still depends on X being installed.
+This means that running the Linux console application from `telnet` or `ssh`, or from a server-based (non-desktop) Linux distro will not work.
+You should be able to execute it by installing X and also using the `xvfb` module (which implements a headless X frame buffer), but this has not been tested yet.
+If you try this and find a recipe that works, please submit a pull and update this documentation accordingly.

+A great future project for someone is to consider implementing a generic console machine across all of Moddable using the `libuv` event handler, which is the event handler from Node.
+It is cross-platform and should allow for building command line programs on a wide range of platforms without the need for X or any window manager, assuming other cross-platform libraries are also consumed in the process for operations like files, resources, etc.